List of Mali women Twenty20 International cricketers

 This is a list of Mali women Twenty20 International cricketers.
-A Twenty20 International is an international cricket match between two representative teams.
-A Twenty20 International is played under the rules of Twenty20 cricket.
+A Twenty20 International (T20I) is an international cricket match between two representative teams played under the rules of Twenty20 cricket.
 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 women's matches played between member sides from 1 July 2018 onwards.
-The Mali women's team made their Twenty20 International debut on 18 June 2019 against Rwanda in Kigali during the 2019 Kwibuka Women's T20 Tournament.
+The Mali women's team made their T20I debut on 18 June 2019 against Rwanda in Kigali during the 2019 Kwibuka Women's T20 Tournament.

 The list is arranged in the order in which each player won her first Twenty20 cap.
 Where more than one player won her first Twenty20 cap in the same match, those players are listed alphabetically by surname.